 Winters are bitterly cold and you’ll certainly need to wrap up very warm as you work your way around the frozen Baltic Sea.
 Advantages are some wonderful Christmas markets and the snow which blanket covers this region from December to February.
 Both certainly add to the region’s overall charm.
 There is also the outside chance of witnessing the Northern Lights but you may need to head further north for that.

 Come in summer and the contrast is huge.
 Days are long and the sun doesn’t set until 11:00 p.m. in places like Helsinki, only to rise again just a few hours later.
 The coastal towns suddenly come alive during this period which is arguably the best time of year to visit the Baltics, although warm, sunny weather is still not an absolute guarantee.

 If you pick up a taste for Eastern Europe, you could also consider combining this with our backpacking route for the Balkans – another affordable part of the continent to travel in.

 All our europe routes

-This article was last updated in May 2019.
+This Baltic travel itinerary was last updated in August 2022.